 Here’s a riddle: Exactly how many times do the wheels on the bus go ‘round and ‘round?

 No one’s really sure, as most parents with toddlers have probably lost count.

 1. HOW DO NURSERY RHYMES HELP?

-Joking aside, all those recitations of a child’s beloved nursery rhymes are actually helping the child become a better reader, even if he or she doesn’t read yet.
+Joking aside, all those recitations of beloved nursery rhymes actually help children become better readers, even if they don't read yet.

-“Research has shown that children who are familiar with eight to 10 nursery rhymes by age 4 are better readers by age 8 than peers who weren’t exposed to nursery rhymes,” notes Darlene Kostrub, retired Chief Executive Officer of the Literacy Coalition of Palm Beach County.
-“A child needs spoken words in their vocabulary bank before they can learn to read those words, and for young children, hearing and repeating those words when they rhyme is a fun way to build a vocabulary.”Kostrub points out that, along with nursery rhymes, singing, talking and looking at picture books also help encourage better reading.
+“Research has shown that children who are familiar with eight to 10 nursery rhymes by age 4 are better readers by age 8 than peers who weren’t exposed to nursery rhymes,” says Darlene Kostrub, retired chief executive officer of the Literacy Coalition of Palm Beach County.
+“A child needs spoken words in their vocabulary bank before they can learn to read those words, and for young children, hearing and repeating those words when they rhyme is a fun way to build a vocabulary.”Along with rhymes, singing, talking and looking at picture books also strengthen reading skills, she says.

 2. HOW TO TEACH WORDS?

 “I suggest parents make daily life a game of words,” Kostrub says.
 “So when you’re in the car, have your child look out the window for shapes and colors, or point out the colors of fruits and vegetables during a grocery trip.
 This makes it a game for the child, and then they don’t even know they’re learning.”